scottvr/wadzilla/README.md

 Just as I finished writing this section I realized I should probably just add a variable to contain the section header name (string to match) and perhaps even allow it passed as a command-line option argument.
 TBD.

-## LICENSE
+## LICENSES
-um, MIT I guess.
+wadzilla is um, MIT licensed I guess.
 I'll put something proper here before anyone learns of Wadzilla's existence.